marcuzy/voice2text-cli/README.md

 pip install -r requirements.txt
 ```

+Make sure all dependencies from `packages.txt` installed in your OS.

 ## Usage
 You can run the script with the path to a .wav file as a command-line argument.
 For example: